Tech Debt Tracker for VSCode

 How it works

-The extension helps you identify and discuss tech debt as you explore your codebase.
+The extension helps you identify, discuss, and prioritise tech debt as you explore your codebase.

 The debt ratings